Tuesday, December 30, 2025

 (Although when I grow up

-I want to be an ear,
+I want to be an ear, a walking ear,

 Who listens to every pain of every person,